 Propaganda and Democracy: a History

 Book Project.
-Expected Start Date: Winter 2023.
+Expected Start Date: Summer 2024.

-In the 1910s and 1920s, political actors in France, Britain and the United States started defending propaganda as the mode of political participation par excellence in a mass democracy.
-In the 1930s, however, Fascist and Nazi theorists and their opponents dissociated propaganda from democracy and pined them against each other.
+In the 1910s, political actors in the United States and Russia started defending propaganda as the mode of political mobilization par excellence in a mass democracy.
+In the 1930s, however, Fascist and Nazi theorists as well as their opponents dissociated propaganda from democracy and pitted them against each other.

 After WWII, some American and European political actors tried to rehabilitate propaganda as a central ingredient of democratic life, but their efforts were overshadowed by Habermas, Arendt, and Popper's critiques of propaganda and their corresponding association of democracy with (various kinds of) deliberation.
 A postface will show how, in the 1980s, resistance to propaganda came to be perceived as constitutive of liberal forms of democracy.